EndangeredNayla/kitties/README.md

-# Detonating Cats
+# Exploding Kitties

-A web-based clone of the popular _[Exploding Kittens](https://explodingkittens.com)_ card game.
+A fork of [Detinating Cats](https://github.com/albino/wwwcats) which is a web-based clone of the popular _[Exploding Kittens](https://explodingkittens.com)_ card game.

+# Info from Detinating Cats
 I wrote this because I wanted to play the game online with my friends during the December 2020 coronavirus lockdown and was dissatisfied with the existing clones of the game.

 ## Features